k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/cass-operator-releases/cass-operator-crds-1.29.x/_index.md

         <td>string</td>
         <td>
           Operator represents a key's relationship to the value.
-Valid operators are Exists, Equal, Lt, and Gt.
+Valid operators are Exists and Equal.
 Defaults to Equal.
-Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
+Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.<br/>
-Lt and Gt perform numeric comparisons (requires feature gate TaintTolerationComparisonOperators).<br/>
         </td>
         <td>false</td>
       </tr><tr>